 I have benefitted immensely over the years from the association between physical activity and lower brain inflammation

 You’ll see exactly how I’ve managed to do this shortly.

 Right now though, I want to acknowledge that you might well be feeling as though I’ve tossed you in at the deep end.
 I’ve certainly thrown a lot of science at you!
-But as I mentioned at the beginning of this page, it’s the realities of brain science that are going to provide you with a way to reliably maintain brain function and lower your risk of neurodegenerative disease.
+But as I mentioned at the beginning of this page, it’s the realities of brain science that are going to provide you with a way to reliably maintain brain function and lower your risk of brain shrinkage.